artefactual/archivematica-docs/user-manual/preservation/preservation-planning.rst

 Characterization rules
 ^^^^^^^^^^^^^^^^^^^^^^

-A characterization rule must be created to connect a characterizatio command to a particular format.
-Note that formats that do not have a rule will be characterized by FITS by default.
+A characterization rule must be created to connect a characterization command to a particular format.

 For more information about creating a rule, see :ref:`Changing rules
 <changing-rules>` above.